drademann/kata-playground-go/stringcalculator/KATA.md

        Add("") == 0

-2. The method returns the number given the string only contains a single number.
+2. The method returns the number when the string only contains a single number.

        Add("6") == 6